M-earnest/docker_workshop/workshop/advanced/automating.md

 ### Automating builds using Github

-Github workflow explanation ...
+Github workflows allow ...

-1. Set up
+### 1. Set-up
-The setup is simple and straightforward, as we just need to create a new GitHub repository in which we store our Dockerfile:
+The setup is simple and straightforward, as we just need to create a new GitHub repository in which we store our Dockerfiles plus all of the files necessary to build your docker image (i.e. we recreate the local build context in a GitHub repo):

-   - create a new Github repository called docker_workshop
+   - create a new Github repository called docker_workshop (or substitute your project name)
    - set it up with your usual directory structure etc
-   - upload your Dockerfile to this repository
+   - upload your [Dockerfile]() to this repository

-So far, so simple, but to automate the build process we'll need to add a few things to our repository
+So far, so simple, but to automate the build process we'll need to add a few things to our repository!

-2. Generate a DockerHub access token
+### 2. Generate a DockerHub access token

+Next, we need a Docker access token, this is necessary so that the GitHub workflow can push data to our DockerHub registry.

     - head to DockerHub
     - click on your profile in the top right and select my account
     - under `security` click `create new acces token`